 If you’ve just moved and haven’t yet set up an account with a supplier, simply call the existing supplier to find out your number.
 And if you’re not sure who that is, check out our handy guide to discovering who currently supplies your gas or electricity.

-If you’re already with OVO, you can also find out more here about how to find your MPAN via your account online.
+If you’re already with OVO, you can also find your MPAN via your online account.
 You’ll just need your account number and password.

 What’s the difference between an MPAN and an MPRN?

 MPRN – which stands for Meter Point Reference Number – refers to your gas, rather than your electricity supply.
-Again, if you need it, you can find it on a bill.
-Handy tip: it’s usually 6-10 digits long.
+Again, if you need it, you can find it on a bill – it’s usually 6-10 digits long.